 Buying wrapping paper can be costly and as it gets thrown straight in the bin once the gifts have been opened it’s also wasteful.
 So instead of wrapping gifts in disposable wrapping paper, why not wrap them in fabric!

 Note: I originally wrote this post in 2012, when my kids were a lot younger!
 It has been updated in November 2020

 Back in 2012, I paid a total of around £15 for all these items for festive gifts for my kids.
 I found them in charity shops and school sales!
 I then hunted around the house for things to wrap them up in.

-I had some blue fabric lying around which my mum had given me a while ago and a bag full of ribbons, decorative string and tassels.
+My mum gave me some blue fabric a while ago and a bag full of ribbons, decorative string and tassels.
 I dug out all the gold coloured ones and tied up the gifts.
 They looked so appealing, I wanted to open them!

-I also used a couple of babygrows for my older sons presents – they are great for wrapping up small gifts!
+I also used a couple of babygrows for my older sons presents.
+They are great for wrapping up small gifts!